The Broken Wheel

 The Broken Wheel is a 1996 young adult science fiction novel by Kerry Greenwood.

 Background

 The Broken Wheel was first published in Australia in 1996 by Moonstone in paperback format.
 It won in a tie situation with Hillary Bell's Mirror, Mirror the 1996 Aurealis Award for best young-adult novel.

 Plot summary

 After an apocalyptic event, the survivors have formed into groups.
 These include the Travellers, who trade in small goods; the medievalists in the enclave Thorngard; the Tribe, a loose gathering of nomads; and in the city the Breakers, who destroy every machine they find, blaming the machines for the disaster.
 Sarah, a child of the Breakers, joins with the Travellers in an attempt to save the world from destruction.

+Critical response

+In a short review of the novel in SF Commentary Colin Steele noted that it involves "a quest to find the last computer [which] disintegrates into a Mills & Boon-type romance."
+He went on to state that the novel is "clearly influenced by Greenwood’s real life role-playing with the Society for Creative Anachronism, which may not be to the advantage of her writing."